Improved Overall Health

 The Benefits of Fresh Barley Fodder

-Many farmers and nutrionalists use dry food and grains as the yard stick by which livestock should be fed.
+Many farmers and nutritionists use dry matter as a guide by which livestock should be fed.
 However, it is clear that much of that energy in dry matter is wasted by the animal in the digestion and processing of feed with much of the feed passing though the animal without being processed.

 The high digestibility of fresh hydroponic sprouting barley means that the animal needs less weight of feed to produce the same results and is the same as feeding fresh spring grass to your livestock every single day.